ALASdoo/alasdoo_com_v2/content/english/career/backend.md

 We thrive in a positive environment where everybody’s heard and understood, people are polite and assertive, and tackle challenges head&#8209;on, having fun along the way.

-Driven by these, we are looking for You - a reliable and talented JavaScript Frontend Developer to join our development department.
+Driven by these, we are looking for You - a reliable and talented Java Backend Software Developer to join our development department.

 ---